 1999: Kyocera releases the Visual Phone VP-210, the world's first handheld, wireless color videophone.

-2000: Kyocera Wireless Corp. (now Kyocera Communications, Inc.) is established in California, U.S.A.
+2000: Kyocera Wireless Corp. (now Kyocera International, Inc.) is established in California, U.S.A.

 2008: Kyocera acquires the global mobile phone business of SANYO Electric Co., Ltd.